-Real estate investing is a common practice within Washington, DC, where an estimated 50,528 home sales occurred in 2015.
+Real estate investing is a common practice within Washington, DC, where almost 1 in 5 homes was an all-cash purchase in 2017.
 One of the most common ways to invest in DC real estate is to purchase homes that are in need of rehabilitation.
 Whether it is through extensive repairs or a simple bathroom remodel or two, all investors know that they must calculate the anticipated After Repair Value (ARV) before they embark on a house flipping journey.

 Simply put ARV refers to the value of the home after all of the repairs have been completed.
 Keep in mind that completing a $100K renovation does not mean that your newly purchased home will automatically be worth an additional $100K.
 In fact, this is one of the reasons that real estate investors calculate the anticipated ARV before they purchase an investment property.